 Organic families Name of family's characteristic functional group Draw the arrangement/structure of the atoms making up the characteristic functional group

-Alcohols
+Alcohols Turrent group

 Aldehydes

 Ketones

 Ethers

 Esters

 Amines

 Amides

 Carboxylic acids

 Nitro

-- 5. Which of the following molecules in the tables specified in question 4 and 5 belong to the organic subset of hydrocarbons?
-Explain your answer. - 6.
-Which of the organic families in the table in question 5 are isomers of each other?
-Explain your answer. - 7.
-The following molecule is named 2-bromo-3-chlorobutane.
+5. The following molecule is named 2-bromo-3-chlorobutane.
 The name may be broken down into 4 parts: 2-bromo, 3-chloro, but, and -ane.
 Do some research and justify this four-part name.